Turahalli Forest Cycling Trails, Trekking, Hiking, Bike Ride 2025

 My Visit to Turahalli Forest Park

 I visited the Turahalli forest with my friends.
 It’s the last surviving forest of Bengaluru.
 The government officially closed the forest a few years back to allow flora and fauna to regenerate.
-We decided to visit the Turahalli tree park (100 feet roadside).
-Turahalli Tree Park has a walkway, a gazebo, an insect hotel (bughouse), and a watchtower.
+We decided to visit the Turahalli Tree Park (100 feet from the roadside).
+Turahalli Tree Park features a walkway, a gazebo, an insect hotel (bug house), and a watchtower.

 We drove through Kanakapura Road and turned right after the Vairahalli metro station.
 Then, we again took a right turn from pillar number 250.
 After that, we moved straight until the forest was in sight.